-A diagnostic evaluation often begins with a physical exam and a thorough health history.
+A diagnostic evaluation for infertility often begins with a physical exam and a thorough health history.

 We understand that the process of diagnosis and treatment selection may be emotionally demanding and requires the most sympathetic of approaches.
 If you feel like you need more emotional support, we offer counseling services.
 Our Fertility Wellness Program also offers emotional support, nutrition, behavioral wellness, yoga, mindfulness, and acupuncture for those having trouble getting pregnant.